Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Preliminaries and Problem Statement

 \section{Preliminaries and Problem Statement}

-In this section, we will provide some preliminaries and problem formulations.
-First, we introduce the problem of RA over networks, along with its dual counterpart in network settings.
-Next, we discuss the class of algorithms we will be considering and provide an overview of the messages that are communicated.
-We then highlight the potential privacy concerns in traditional algorithms and introduce concepts related to DP.
-Finally, we formulate the problems that will be addressed in this work.
+This section provides the preliminaries and problem formulations.
+We first introduce the RA problem over networks and its dual counterpart.
+Next, we outline the class of algorithms considered and the messages exchanged.
+We then discuss potential privacy concerns in traditional algorithms and introduce concepts related to DP.
+Finally, we formulate the problems addressed in this work.